openmobilehub/omh-storage/README.md

    )
    ```

-6. For instantiate the OmhStorageClient add the following code.
+6. To instantiate the OmhStorageClient, add the following code.

    ```kotlin
    val omhStorageProvider: OmhStorageProvider = OmhStorageProvider.Builder()